Scituate, Massachusetts: Government

 On the national level, Scituate is a part of Massachusetts's 8th congressional district, and is currently represented by Stephen Lynch.

 On the state level, all of Scituate's voting precincts are represented in the Massachusetts House of Representatives as a part of the Fourth Plymouth district, which also includes the town of Marshfield.
-Patrick Kearney was elected on November 6, 2018 as the state representative for these precincts.
+Patrick Kearney was elected on November 6, 2018, as the state representative for these precincts.
 He will replace Jim Cantwell, who resigned to take a job with Ed Markey.
 Kearney was sworn in on January 2, 2019.
 The third precinct is a part of the Third Plymouth district, which includes Hingham, Hull and Cohasset, and is represented by Joan Meschino.
 The town is represented in the Massachusetts Senate as a part of the Plymouth and Norfolk district, which includes the towns of Cohasset, Duxbury, Hingham, Hull, Marshfield Norwell and Weymouth.

-Scituate is governed on the local level by the open town meeting form of government, and is led by a town administrator and a board of selectmen.
+Scituate is governed on the local level by the open town meeting form of government, and is led by a town administrator, Clarke Sheehan, and a board of selectmen.
 The town hall, police and fire station 3 are all located in buildings along Route 3A, just down the street from the traditional center of town.
 There is also a firehouse in Humarock and the Fire Headquarters is on First Parish Rd near Scituate Harbor.
 Emergency services are also provided by the town, with the nearest hospitals being located in Quincy, Weymouth, Plymouth, and Brockton.
 There are four post offices throughout the town, located in Humarock, near the harbor, in North Scituate and in Greenbush.
 The Scituate Town Library is located near Scituate Center, and is a member of the Old Colony Library Network (OCLN).
 The town also operates a highway department, as well as several parks, beaches and marinas.
 The Coast Guard also has a station at Scituate Harbor.

 In 2002, Scituate voters adopted the Community Preservation Act (CPA) for the acquisition, preservation, restoration or creation of open space, historical purposes, land for recreational use and the creation and support of community housing.